brendanjohnw/Customer-Footfall-Count/README.md

 ## Data Visualization using Tableau (Kong Yuki)
 **Initial plan:** Use Tableau to visualize data set generated from OpenCV in a dashboard

+Problem encountered: Video is too short, little can be predicted based on raw coordinates of all people per frame.

+Alternative: Use Toronto Station Bikeshare Data (sample data) as an example on how to visualize footfall count data

 Dashboard for mock data set (OpenCV): https://public.tableau.com/views/E1_16387797643930/CoordinatesbyFrame?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link